 The music of Richard Beaudoin (b.
 1975) has been performed by some of the finest musicians in Europe and America.
 He has received commissions from the Konzerthaus Dortmund, Staatstheater Kassel, Boston Lyric Opera, and the President of Harvard University.
 He has written instrumental works for Mark Knoop, Marilyn Nonken, Constantine Finehouse, Wolfram Rieger, Carl Rosman, Serge Vuille, Clive Driskill-Smith, the Chiara String Quartet, the Kreutzer Quartet and Sound Icon.
-His vocal music has been sung by Annette Dasch, Joseph Kaiser and Kevin Burdette.
+In addition to instrumental music, he has composed over 50 songs, and his vocal music has been sung by Annette Dasch, Joseph Kaiser and Kevin Burdette.

 Mr Beaudoin's works have been heard at the Amsterdam Concertgebouw, Wiener Konzerthaus, Hamburg's Laeiszhalle, the Brucknerhaus in Linz, the Schwetzinger SWR Festspiele, New York’s Weill Recital Hall, Boston's Institute for Contemporary Art, and in London at the Royal Festival Hall, Duke’s Hall, The Forge, Wilton’s Music Hall and King’s Place.
 His writings on music have been published in the Journal of Aesthetics and Art Criticism, Perspectives of New Music, Journal of the CeReNeM, and The Journal of Music Theory.
 Some of his recent works pioneer a compositional technique involving micro-temporal measurements of recorded performances.
 He holds the post of Preceptor on Music in the Faculty of Music at Harvard University.

 Opéra en deux actes d'après « Sarrasine » de Balzac (1830) et « Délie » de Maurice Scève (1544)